tacoss/plate/README.md

 **src/resources/scripts/**

-Scripts in this directory are processed and bundled if possible, they can be almost anything Rollup.js can handle.
+Scripts in this directory are processed and bundled if possible, they can be almost anything [esbuild](https://esbuild.github.io/) can handle.

 - In example, the `src/resources/scripts/app.js` will be saved as `build/app.js` instead.
 - Any file found here will be used as entry-point for further bundling.
-- By default we're shipping support for Svelte as the frontend framework for single-application-pages.
+- By default we're shipping support for Svelte as the frontend framework for single-page-applications.

 **src/resources/sprites/**